weiaicunzai/SSD-TensorFlow/README.md

 Maybe there is another workaround, but I am tired of tring, this is not the only problem I've encountered that was caused by the mess of TensorFlow high level api.
-Therefore, I decide to switch to standard Keras API(version 2.15) which was competitable with TensorFLow1.4.Maybe TensorFlow would have a better high level api in the future, util then, I'll stick with Keras.
+Therefore, Standard Keras API(version 2.15) is a better choice which was competitable with TensorFLow1.4.
+So tf.keras is not suitable for me.